hai-h-nguyen/Yolo2Pascal-annotation-conversion/README.md

 ### Usage:
 - Images must be in .jpg format.
 - YOLO to PASCAL: The script will search for all `.txt` files in the folder and perform the conversion.
-Converted Pascal annotation files will have the same name and in the same directory.
+Converted PASCAL annotation files have a `.xml` extension, reside in the same folder and share the same name with their corresponding images.
 - PASCAL to YOLO: The script will search for all `.xml` files in the folder and perform the conversion.
-The script requires to have the file `class.txt` describing all classes (this file is generated autonomously if using the LabelImage tool above for annotating images).
+The script requires a file `class.txt` describing all classes (this file is generated autonomously if using the LabelImage tool above for annotating images).
+Converted YOLO annotation files have a `.txt` extension, reside in the same folder and share the same name with their corresponding images.
 ### Demo:
  - YOLO to PASCAL:
    - ```python3 yolo2pascal/yolo2voc.py demo/yolo2pascal```